barnjamin/rareaf/README.md

 Rare AF is _your_ NFT Marketplace

 - Fork this repo and configure it
-- Publish it on Cloudflare or Fleek
+- Publish it on Cloudflare or Fleek or Github Pages
 - Mint NFTs, Exhibit them, List them for sale, Host others
 - Profit?